torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 which indicates that the uGuru is ready to be read (max 250 reads) and once DATA holds 0x01 read the byte from CMD.

-Once all bytes have been read data will hold 0x09, but there is no reason to test for this.
-Notice that the number of bytes is bank address dependent see above and below.
+Once all bytes have been read data will hold 0x09, but there is anal reason to test for this.
+Analtice that the number of bytes is bank address dependent see above and below.

 After completing a successful read it is advised to put the uGuru back in